-- The student must be a U.S. citizen, national, or U.S. permanent resident who has an I-151 or I-551 (Alien Registration Receipt Card) or I-94 with proper endorsement.
-Michigan residence for Michigan Tuition Grant and Competitive Scholarship. - 2.
+- 1. The student must be a U.S. citizen, national, or U.S. permanent resident who has an I-151 or I-551 (Alien Registration Receipt Card) or I-94 with proper endorsement. - Michigan residence for Michigan Tuition Grant and Competitive Scholarship. - 2.
 The student must be enrolled in an eligible course of study on at least a half-time basis (six credit hours).
 NOTE: Credit by examination, audit, life experience, and/or experiential learning are NOT counted in determining a student's eligibility for any type of financial aid. - Less than half-time students may qualify for some programs.
 See the Financial Aid Office for details. - 3.
 The student must have a high school diploma, a GED, or pass a test approved by the U.S. Department of Education. - 4.
-To be eligible to apply for and/or to continue to receive financial aid, the student MUST be making satisfactory academic progress.
-Satisfactory progress is determined based on two criteria: cumulative grade point average and movement toward a degree as measured by course completion.
-The student must maintain a minimum cumulative GPA of 2.0.
-In addition, the full-time student must successfully complete a minimum of 20 s.h. per academic year.
-Half-time students (those enrolled for 6-11 s.h.) must complete a minimum of 10 s.h. per academic year.
-A formula will be applied to determine the completion factor for students whose enrollment status (FT, HT) changes from one semester to the next.
+To be eligible to receive and/or to continue to receive financial aid, the student MUST be making Satisfactory Academic Progress.
+More detailed information on Satisfactory Academic Progress is available on pages 51-53 of this Bulletin and upon request from the Vice President for Student Affairs. - 5.
+The student must not be in default on a student loan or owe an overpayment on a student grant. - 6.
+The student must have demonstrated financial need.